 How NJ Courts Interpret The Right Of First Refusal In Commercial Real Estate

 The right of first refusal ROFR is a clause in residential leases in New Jersey that provides tenants with the right to match a third-party offer to buy the property they are leasing.
-New Jersey courts have overwhelmingly interpreted the RORF to be enforceable only when the tenant has complied with all their obligations on the lease, but there are many other gray areas where ambiguity in an ROFR hinder or delay a sale.
+New Jersey courts have overwhelmingly interpreted the RORF to be enforceable only when the tenant has complied with all their obligations on the lease, but there are many other gray areas where ambiguity in a ROFR hinders or delay a sale.
 That’s why it’s important to hire an experienced New Jersey real estate attorney to draft a lease that is clear and unambiguous.

 ROFR and Month to Month Tenancy

 New Jersey case law decisively holds that ROFR clauses are not enforceable by tenants that carry over their lease beyond its stated term.
 The 1947 Adreula v.
 Slovak Gymnastic Union case, held that “an option to purchase contained in a lease cannot be exercised after the expiration of the lease,” with current cases continuing to rely on this precedent.
 In Fedderly v.
-Skoda, the NJ Appellate Division in 2009, relying on Adreula, held that an office lease that contained a ROFR to lease additional space could not be exercised by a tenant whose lease had expired and became a month to month tenant.
+Skoda, the NJ Appellate Division in 2009, relying on Adreula, held that an office lease that contained a ROFR to lease additional space could not be exercised by a tenant whose lease had expired and became a month-to-month tenant.
 In contrast, the court in Balsham v.
-Koffler upheld a tenant’s option to purchase because the lease contained specific language about the continuation of the terms of the lease upon a transition to month to month tenancy.
+Koffler upheld a tenant’s option to purchase because the lease contained specific language about the continuation of the terms of the lease upon a transition to month-to-month tenancy.
 It’s clear that in New Jersey, it’s unlikely that ROFR will be enforced once a lease has expired unless that contingency is specifically addressed in the lease.
-It important to work with an experienced New Jersey real estate attorney to ensure that an ROFR functions as you’d like it to and does not impede your ability to sell the property.
+It is important to work with an experienced New Jersey real estate attorney to ensure that a ROFR functions as you’d like it to and does not impede your ability to sell the property.